Nucor Skyline

 WELDING

-A high frequency electrical current flows through contact tips into the strip edges to produce the heat required for bonding the strip edges together as the material passes through the weld roll stand.
+A high-frequency electric current flows through the contact tips to the edges of the strip, generating the heat necessary to join said edges as the material passes through the welding roller assembly.

 ERW Quality Control